 New Integrated and Automated ID Management System Matches Pace with this Growing South Carolina Gateway

 Located in a rapidly growing area, with several carriers, expanding cargo operations and an adjacent military base, the future for Columbia Metropolitan Airport (CAE) seemed limitless – with one glaring exception.
 Its legacy ID Management System couldn’t keep pace.
-That’s when CAE turned to Civix and its Airport Secure Credentials Express (ASCX) solution.
+That’s when CAE turned to Civix and its Aviation Secure Credentials (ASC) solution.

-ASCX automatically integrates the background checks through TelosID as well as electronic trainings based on the icons or “endorsements” on each individual’s badge.
+ASC automatically integrates the background checks through third-party TSA approved vendors as well as electronic trainings based on the icons or “endorsements” on each individual’s badge.
 The system will automatically suspend a badge if a training has expired, and it sends notifications.